★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 Arcadia, Phoenix, AZ

 About Arcadia: Arcadia is a historic central-Phoenix neighborhood at the base of Camelback Mountain, defined by mature irrigated lots, mid-century ranch architecture, and walkable proximity to some of the most-recognized restaurants in metro Phoenix.
 The neighborhood developed from 1930s-era citrus groves originally irrigated by the Salt River Project canal system, and many lots still retain flood-irrigation rights that produce the lush green landscaping no other Phoenix neighborhood can match.
 Mailing address reads Phoenix, AZ 85018 for most addresses.
-School districts split between Scottsdale Unified (east of approximately 56th Street) and Madison Elementary / Phoenix Union (west of 56th Street), so verify schools by exact address before any offer.
+ZIP 85018 carries 37,944 residents across 17,697 households per the Census American Community Survey, with 3,400 single-family rooftops inside the Arcadia footprint per county assessor parcel counts.
+School districts split between Scottsdale Unified (east of 56th Street) and Madison Elementary / Phoenix Union (west of 56th Street), so verify schools by exact address before any offer.

 Median Sale Price